programandonocosmos/cashtools-api/README.md

 # CashTools API

 This is the backend of a mobile app called CashTools.
+It exists to manage personal money.
+You can follow the app development on the [twitch channel](https://www.twitch.tv/programandonocosmos).
 Check the [mobile app repository](https://github.com/programandonocosmos/cashtools-app) too.
 It's written in Rust mainly using Rocket, Juniper, Diesel and Postgres.

 ## How to run locally + local database